 If there is any information that is critical for us to know and is not captured elsewhere, include it in the “Additional Information” section of the application.
 Pertinent examples include:

-- Extenuating circumstances affecting academic or work performance
+- Extenuating circumstances affecting your candidacy, including academic, work, or test-taking experiences

 - Academic experience (e.g., independent research) not noted elsewhere